kemalyst/kemalyst/README.md

 mailer.deliver(name, email)
 ```

-You can deliver this in the controller but most agree this should be done in a background job.
+You can deliver this in the controller but you may want to do this in a background job.

 ### Jobs